skyhex-spr/Rebellis_Runtime_Game/README.md

 🔐 **Setup Rebellis Account:**

-Go to the path above and enter your email and password that you used to sign up.
+Go to the path above and enter your email and password that you used during account registration.

 ---

 ## 🚀 Usage